buildpacks/spec/platform.md

     - The key  MUST be the name of the layer
     - The value MUST contain JSON representation of the `layer.toml` with an additional `sha` key, containing the digest of the uncompressed layer
     - The value MUST contain an additional `sha` key, containing the digest of the uncompressed layer
+- `runImage.image` MUST be a tag reference to the run-image
+- `runImage.mirrors` MUST be selected from `run.toml`
-- `run-image.topLayer` must contain the uncompressed digest of the top layer of the run-image
+- `runImage.topLayer` MUST contain the uncompressed digest of the top layer of the run-image
-- `run-image.reference` MUST uniquely identify the run image.
+- `runImage.reference` MUST uniquely identify the run image.
 It MAY contain one of the following
   - An image ID (the digest of the uncompressed config blob)
   - A digest reference to a manifest stored in an OCI registry
-- `stack` MUST contain the json representation of `stack.toml`

 #### `io.buildpacks.project.metadata` (JSON)